Send the link below via email or IMCopy

 (Find statistics, examples, and expert testimony to support benefits?)

-What are the consequences to ignoring my solutions?
+B. What are the consequences of ignoring my solutions?

 (Find statistics, examples, and expert testimony to support your stated consequences?)

-What specific action to I want my audience to take?
+What specific action do I want my audience to take?

 (This is an immediate action we can take.
-Be Specific.
-Go to KUC 2 - 5 pm and donate blood.)
+Be specific.)

-How will you close this so you leave a memorable impression in our minds?
+How will you close your speech so you leave a memorable impression in our minds?

 I. The Problem that needs to change point.